denten-books/plain-text/0-intro.md

 paper, which come in direct contact with each other during writing, the bridge between keyboard and screen passes through multiple mediating filters.
 Writing itself becomes a programmed experience.
-We do not write in the conventional sense of etching marks into a static host.
-The act is a simulation.
-We neither touch nor see the textual conduit.
+We do not write in the conventional sense of etching marks into a static host, "at the same time and space."
+The act is a simulation displaced.
+We neither immediately touch nor see the textual conduit.
 The visible does not correspond to the actual.
 Simulated erasure for example, of the kind that happens when a writer presses the backspace key, does not necessarily entail the corresponding erasure of content on disk.
 The "erased" word could persist and even multiply across other storage drives and devices.
+Erasure itself becomes a meaningful data point, used to train algorithms or in evidence of intent to conceal.
 The sign's fracture entails such palpable consequences.

 Poetics reconstructs a sequence of willful delegation: from thought---someone's thought---to thing.
 A discipline of close attention to the